Antiz96/arch-update/README.md

 offers to process them.

 Options:
--c, --check       Check for available updates, change the systray icon and send a desktop notification containing the number of available updates (if there are new available updates compared to the last check)
+-c, --check       Check for available updates, change the systray icon and send a desktop notification containing the number of available updates (if there are new available updates compared to the last check).
--l, --list        Display the list of pending updates -d, --devel       Include AUR development packages updates -n, --news [Num]  Display latest Arch News, you can optionally specify the number of Arch news to display with `--news [Num]` (e.g. `--news 10`)
+-l, --list        Display the list of pending updates.
+-d, --devel       Include AUR development packages updates.
+-n, --news [Num]  Display latest Arch News, you can optionally specify the number of Arch news to display with `--news [Num]` (e.g. `--news 10`).
--D, --debug       Display debug traces
+-D, --debug       Display debug traces.
---gen-config      Generate a default / example `arch-update.conf` configuration file (see the arch-update.conf(5) man page for more details), you can optionally pass the `--force` argument to overwrite any existing `arch-update.conf` configuration file
+--gen-config      Generate a default / example `arch-update.conf` configuration file (see the arch-update.conf(5) man page for more details), you can optionally pass the `--force` argument to overwrite any existing `arch-update.conf` configuration file.
---show-config     Display the `arch-update.conf` configuration file currently used (if it exists) --edit-config     Edit the `arch-update.conf` configuration file currently used (if it exists) --tray            Launch the Arch-Update systray applet, you can optionally add the `--enable` argument to start it automatically at boot.
+--show-config     Display the `arch-update.conf` configuration file currently used (if it exists).
+--edit-config     Edit the `arch-update.conf` configuration file currently used (if it exists).
+--tray            Launch the Arch-Update systray applet, you can optionally add the `--enable` argument to start it automatically at boot..
--h, --help        Display this help message and exit -V, --version     Display version information and exit
+-h, --help        Display this help message and exit.
+-V, --version     Display version information and exit.

 Exit Codes:
-0  OK
+0  OK.
-1  Invalid option
+1  Invalid option.
-2  No privilege elevation command (sudo, doas or run0) is installed or the one set in the `arch-update.conf` configuration file isn't found
+2  No privilege elevation command (sudo, doas or run0) is installed or the one set in the `arch-update.conf` configuration file isn't found.
-3  Error when launching the Arch-Update systray applet 4  User didn't gave the confirmation to proceed
+3  Error when launching the Arch-Update systray applet.
+4  User didn't gave the confirmation to proceed.
-5  Error when updating the packages
+5  Error when updating the packages.
-6  Error when calling the reboot command to apply a pending kernel update 7  No pending update when using the `-l / --list` option 8  Error when generating a configuration file with the `--gen-config` option 9  Error when reading the configuration file with the `--show-config` option 10 Error when creating the autostart desktop file for the systray applet with the `--tray --enable` option 11 Error when restarting services that require a post upgrade restart 12 Error during the pacnew files processing
+6  Error when calling the reboot command to apply a pending kernel update.
+7  No pending update when using the `-l / --list` option.
+8  Error when generating a configuration file with the `--gen-config` option.
+9  Error when reading the configuration file with the `--show-config` option.
+10 Error when creating the autostart desktop file for the systray applet with the `--tray --enable` option.
+11 Error when restarting services that require a post upgrade restart.
+12 Error during the pacnew files processing.
-13 Error when editing the configuration file with the `--edit-config` option 14 Libraries directory not found
+13 Error when editing the configuration file with the `--edit-config` option.
+14 Libraries directory not found.
-15 The diff prog editor set in the `arch-update.conf` configuration file isn't found
+15 The diff prog editor set in the `arch-update.conf` configuration file isn't found.
 ```

 For more information, see the arch-update(1) man page.